This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An anesthesiologist will talk to you before your surgery.
 You may need medicine to keep you asleep or numb an area of your body during surgery.
 Tell caregivers if you or anyone in your family has had a problem with anesthesia in the past.

 - You will be placed on a table with your knees bent and feet in stirrups.
 A hysteroscope will be inserted into your uterus through your vagina and cervix.
 A camera at the end of the scope will show the inside of your uterus on a monitor.
 Saline solution will be inserted through the scope.
 This solution makes your uterus larger and allows your healthcare provider to see your fallopian tubes better.

 - When the opening of your fallopian tube is seen, a thin wire will be put through the scope.
 A coil will be attached to the wire.
 The wire will be inserted into the opening of your fallopian tube.
 The coil will then be released into the tube.
 Once released, the coil will expand and attach to your tube wall.
 After the coil has been placed inside your fallopian tube, the wire and scope will be removed.
 The same procedure will then be done for your other fallopian tube.

 After your procedure:

 You will be taken to a room where you can rest.
-Do not get out of bed until your caregiver says it is okay.
-Caregivers will monitor you closely for any problems, such as bleeding or pain.
-Tell your caregiver if you feel any pain in your lower back, legs, hips, or thighs.
+Do not get out of bed until your healthcare provider says it is okay.
+Healthcare providers will monitor you closely for any problems, such as bleeding or pain.
+Tell your healthcare provider if you feel any pain in your lower back, legs, hips, or thighs.
 When you are able to walk without help, drink fluids, and urinate, you may be able to go home.